idoberk/WalletBuddy/README.md

-This is not a finished product.
+This is not a finished product and is still a work in progress.
 There are still bugs that needs to be fixed, and I will continue on improving the application overtime.

 ## Disclaimer
 WalletBuddy is for development purposes only and is not intended for use in production.